Size Matters: 11 Truths About Dating A Guy Who's Shorter Than You

 4. It’s always lurking in the back of your mind.

 Your internalization of the patriarchy makes you question why you’re dating him.
 Guys are supposed to be the tall ones, right?
-You feel insecure about it, and that makes you feel like a huge dick.
+You feel insecure about it, and that makes you feel like a huge jerk.

 You don’t want this to affect your relationship, but somehow it just does.
 No matter how many times you tell yourself you’re totally fine with this, it’s still there in the back of your head, eating away at your happiness.